aidtopia/fortran-adventure/README.md

 **Notes**

-1. As I've worked on this project, I've learned that some of ports have been updated, fixing at least some of the telltale bugs I'm used to spotting in the ports.
+1. As I've worked on this project, I've learned that some ports have been updated, fixing at least some of the telltale bugs I'm used to spotting in the ports.
 So it's possible that there may be one out there that is a faithful port.
 At this point, I don't care.
 I'm having fun.

 2. A couple weeks into this project, I came across a [project](https://github.com/swenson/adventwure/tree/main) that uses a PDP-10 Fortran IV interpreter written in Python.
 Its existence was part of the impetus to switch my projects from interpreter to translator.